Nor-vaC

 ABOUT THE PROJECT

-The purpose of this project is to evaluate the immunological response to COVID-19 vaccines in people who take immunosuppressive medication due to chronic disease in the gastrointestinal system or joints.
-The Nor-vaC study wants to clarify whether the usual vaccination program against Covid-19 provides sufficient protection in people who use immunosuppressive drugs.
-It is also of great importance to find out how long the vaccine protects, and whether people who use immunosuppressive drugs need more vaccine doses after a while, in order to maintain good protection against the virus.
+The purpose of this project is to evaluate the immunological response to COVID-19 vaccines in people who are on immunosuppressive medications due to chronic gastrointestinal or joint disease.
+The Nor-vaC study aims to clarify whether the standard vaccination program against Covid-19 provides sufficient protection in people who are using immunosuppressive medications.
+It is also of great importance to know how long the vaccine protects, and whether people using immunosuppressive medications need more vaccine doses after a while, to maintain good protection against the virus.

-In Norway, at least 34,000 people are in this category.
+In Norway, there are at least 34,000 people in this category.
 The purpose of vaccinating against COVID-19 is to teach the immune system to recognize this virus.
-If the immune system is suppressed by medication, this may mean that the response to the vaccine will be weak.
-We know from the past that some immunosuppressive medicines can reduce the effect of the flu vaccine, and thus reduce the protection of the vaccine.
-We do not know whether people using such medication have weaker or shorter protection against COVID-19 after vaccination than the normal population has.
-We also do not know whether certain types of immunosuppressive medication weaken the vaccine response more than other types of immunosuppressive medication can.
-However, it is of great importance to survey whether vaccines against SARS-CoV2 produce a strong and lasting immune response.
-If the immune response after vaccination is weakened in those who use immunosuppressive drugs, this may mean that this group of people needs more vaccine doses.
-It may also mean that the important, immunosuppressive medication they are on must be adjusted, so that the vaccine can have a better effect.
+If the immune system is suppressed by medication, it may mean that the response to the vaccine will be weak.
+We know from previous studies that some immunosuppressive medications can weaken the effect of the influenza vaccine, and thus reduce the protection of the vaccine.
+We do not know whether people who use such medication have weaker or shorter protection against COVID-19 after vaccination than the normal population.
+We also do not know whether certain types of immunosuppressive medications weaken the vaccine response more than other types of immunosuppressive medications can do.
+However, it is of great importance to determine whether vaccines against SARS-CoV2 provide a strong and lasting immune response.
+If the immune response after vaccination is weakened in those who use immunosuppressive medications, it may mean that this group of people need more vaccine doses.
+It may also mean that the important immunosuppressive medication they are on needs to be adjusted so that the vaccine can have a better effect.

-The Nor-vaC study is a collaborative project between Diakonhjemmet Hospital, the Institute of Public Health (FHI), the Department of Immunology at Oslo University Hospital (OUS) and Akershus University Hospital (AHUS).
-The results of the study will help FHI to design the best possible vaccine advice for people who use immunosuppressive drugs.
+The Nor-vaC study is a collaborative project between Diakonhjemmet Hospital, the Norwegian Institute of Public Health (FHI), the Department of Immunology, Oslo University Hospital (OUS), and Akershus University Hospital (AHUS).
+The results of the study will help FHI to formulate the best possible vaccine advice for people using immunosuppressive medications.

-The research project is expected to be of great importance to people with rheumatic diseases and diseases of the intestines and liver.
-The results will be able to form the basis for vaccine recommendations and treatment recommendations for this patient group during the current COVID-19 pandemic.
-The study may also have consequences for treatment advice and advice on vaccines beyond the current pandemic.
-The research question about the strength and duration of COVID vaccine protection is of great interest to the patient group also globally, because we currently have very little knowledge.
+The research project is expected to have great significance for people with rheumatic diseases and diseases of the intestine and liver.
+The results could form the basis for vaccine recommendations and treatment recommendations for this patient group during the current COVID-19 pandemic.
+The study may also have consequences for treatment advice and advice on vaccines beyond the ongoing pandemic.
+The research question of the strength and duration of COVID vaccine protection is of great interest for the patient group also globally, because we currently have very little knowledge.

 WHO CAN JOIN?

-Patients from the Rheumatology Department of Diakonhjemmet Hospital and from the Gastromedicine Department at AHUS on immunosuppressive treatment have been asked to participate.
+Patients from the Rheumatology Department at Diakonhjemmet Hospital and from the Gastroenterology Department at AHUS on immunosuppressive treatment have been asked to participate.

 Recruitment of participants in the study has been completed.